ibm-datapalooza/cscc-tutorial/README.md

 `/sample-nlc-training` - CSV file containing example training data for use with Watson Natural Language Classifier.

-`/sample-tweets` - text files content from a selection of Tweets captured during Wimbledon 2016, for use as test data
+`/sample-tweets` - text files content from a selection of Tweets captured during Wimbledon 2016, for use as test data.